biocommons/biocommons.github.io/docs/governance.md

 - The **Executive Director** oversees the Steering Committee and is generally responsible for overall biocommons operations.
-- The **Steering Committee** provides general administrative oversight for the biocommons project.
+- The **Steering Committee** provides general administrative oversight for the biocommons community.
 - The **Project Teams** plan and coordinate development activities within their projects, consistent with biocommons architectural directions.